MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 their initial term matches the non-summer, lower limit of the data range; and "include" otherwise.
 The rationale for these specific filters is explained in our data sufficiency article (see references).

+When midfieldr functions add columns to a data frame, such as `sufficiency,` they are dropped if they duplicate an existing variable.
+When an added variable has the same name as an existing variable but different values, the new variable name acquires a suffix, e.g., `sufficiency.1.` These details are managed by `select_unique_cols().` See its help page for examples.

+An added variable with a suffix indicates one of two possibilities:

+1. The existing variable has inadvertently been named the same as the new variable.
+The two variables represent different information entirely and the existing variable should probably be re-named before running this function to add the new variable.

+2. The two variables represent the same information but their values disagree.
+Such differences are not expected—these added variables typically depend on fixed quantities, e.g., a student's admission term or an institution's data range, and should not change during an analysis.
+In such a case, the user should investigate the possibility of an error having been introduced at some point.

 ## References